 Stack Overflow, a 10 million member strong question and answer site for programmers, has been commissioning a series of animated films introducing products and features.
 For this ongoing partnership, I blend my own established illustrative character style with their palette, look and feel — and it's a great match!
 Watch several videos below, followed by a selection of stills and some fun background information.
+And, separately, make sure to also check out this collection of social media loops!

 In the final two stills above, I was able to make use of some material photo textures captured at the recently added Spur section of the High Line, NYC's elevated park.
 Sometimes even in my commercial work I'm able to weave in visual influences and materials, or just little details from my observations of the world around me, and find that it always imbues my pieces with additional spark.